 In the third trial, a criminal case, the attorney general prosecuted Jennison for criminal assault and battery before the Supreme Judical Court of Massachusetts in April 1783.
 Jennison was convicted and sentenced to pay 40 shillings in damages.
 Walker's arguments persuaded Chief Justice William Cushing, who wrote in his trial notes that "there can be no such thing as perpetual servitude of a rational Creature ..."
 In his instructions to the jury before their deliberations, he stated that slavery was unconstitutional in Massachusetts, and they must consider Walker a free man when deciding if Jennison were guilty of assault and battery.

-Together with the Mumbet decision, the Quock Walker trials effectively ended slavery as a legal practice in Massachusetts.
+Together with the Elizabeth Freeman decision, the Quock Walker trials effectively ended slavery as a legal practice in Massachusetts.
 However, slavery did not disappear completely for some time.
-Slavery, often recast as indentured servitude (see online display of bill of indenture for Dick Morey), was not unheard of in Massachusetts through the end of the eighteenth century.
+Often recast as indentured servitude (see online display of bill of indenture for Dick Morey), slavery was not unheard of in Massachusetts through the end of the eighteenth century.